jaminzzhang/CommonArch_Android/README.md

-# CAD_Android
+#CommonArch_Android

-A common architecture design for android
+This is a wheather demo for a simple common architecture design for android.

+===